fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Add-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ## DESCRIPTION
-The **AzureRmDataLackAnalyticsDataSource** cmdlet adds a data source to an azure_2 Data Lake Analytics account.
+The **AzureRmDataLackAnalyticsDataSource** cmdlet adds a data source to an Azure Data Lake Analytics account.

 ## EXAMPLES